 Year 9

-The second term students begin with exploring the issues surrounding the use of pornography and then revisiting the issue of keeping safe online but in the context of the understanding the consequences and legality of sharing, sending and requesting nude imagery.
+The second term students begin with exploring the issues surrounding the use and impact of pornography and then revisiting the issue of keeping safe online but in the context of understanding the consequences and legality of sharing, sending and requesting nude imagery.
+These sessions include an interactive assembly run by JWA (Jewish Womens Aid).
 While in the first term students explored the use of drugs in the context of peer pressure, we revisit this topic again but focusing on the impact of the misuse of substances and the social, legal and emotional consequences of addiction.
 Prior to the final sequence of lessons during this term students (again) revisit the issue of developing effective revision strategies as they approach their end of year examinations.
-The final lessons this term look at the importance of citizenship and the importance and value of working within the local community.
-This comes as a time when students are becoming more socially and racially aware of their own identity and others within the community.
-As a faith school we are aware that our students will have had a limited exposure to certain elements of British society and we therefore hope to install a sense of pride in the diversity of Britain.
+This session is run by Sixth Form students who are able to share their experiences and realities of revision having completed their GCSEs a year earlier.

 Year 10

 Year 10 begins with a series of lessons related their wellbeing, in particular focusing on information and support around anxiety and the stigmas surrounding mental health.
 We begin the year with this topic as many students may have increased levels of anxiety at the start of the year and are entering into a crucial year in their studies.
 We continue with a focus on both the causes and effects of debt and consider how this can link to gambling and addiction.
 As well as the obvious importance of students learning about the importance of supporting themselves financially and the risk/dangers of debt, we recognise that students at this age are very likely to have considerable access to online gaming and gambling apps which we know is leading to a rise in debt.
+One of these sessions include a special assembly run by GamCare, a leading charity providing support, advice and treatment to those impacted by gambling related harms.
+In this session, students are able to hear first-hand from someone who can talk from experience about the dangers of gambling.
+As students will be certainly be continuing to increase their online presence and activities at this age, we finish this term revisiting the issue of online safety, but looking specifically at the issue of “fake news” and how to engage with the huge amount(s) of information available online trying to recognise bias and subjectivity.

 The second term revisits the topic of relationships.
 Students consider the nature of a positive, healthy relationship and then revisit the issues of consent, exploitation and abuse within a relationship.
 Students then consider how/why relationships might break down and how to navigate (emotionally) through a relationship break up.
 This is a timely series of lessons as students are more likely to be entering into (more) serious/intimate relationships this topic at this age.
 This unit ends exploring the different types of relationships, such as LGBTQ+ and teaching respect for peoples’ choices.
 By this point in Year 10 it is likely that students will know young people within the LGBTQ+ community and may well have developed misconceptions and/or preconceptions which need addressing.
 The school also runs a (weekly) LGBTQ+ society which is run by our Wellbeing Practioner which all students are welcome to attend.
 The term continues with a series of lessons revisiting the misuse of substances, and the social, legal and emotional consequences of cases of addiction.
 We teach these lessons at this period of time as we acknowledge that pupils are likely to possibly succumb to peer pressure and misuse certain substances, such as alcohol and Class B drugs.
+Although both these subjects are addressed in Key Stage Three, we include two sessions run by Streetwise looking at both sexual assault and harassment and secondly at sexually transmitted infections and sexual health.
+We want to ensure the delivery of these sessions are engaging, age appropriate and led by experienced professionals given the fact that Year 10 students are approaching the legal age of consent and many of their peers may well be sexually active.
+This is one of the reasons we have chosen an organisation who are able to run these sessions in an interactive way in form groups rather than as a whole school assembly.
+These topics are revisited in Year 11 and in the Sixth Form.

 Year 11